JKKoffi/abidjan.net_crawler/README.md

 ## Notebooks

-In the folder `notebooks`, you(ll find all the notebooks, i used to crawl these data.
+In the folder `notebooks`, you'll find all the notebooks, i used to crawl these data.

 * `Crawl_by_ID.ipynb` : use this to grab data when you now the id in the url (`https://business.abidjan.net/AL/a/id.asp`